• Keweenaw’s Got Talent Auditions

 • The Marquette Regional History Center presents the Special Exhibit: The U.P.
 Through 250 Artifacts

-Marquette Regional History Center 145 W Spring St, Marquette, MI, United States
+Marquette Regional History Center 145 W. Spring Street, Marquette, Michigan

 February 23, 2026-January 2, 2027 This exhibit showcases two hundred and fifty artifacts, photographs, and documents from our permanent collections.
 These objects connect local history to the national story while commemorating the 250th anniversary of the U.S. Declaration of Independence.
 Michigan’s Upper Peninsula has often seemed remote from the rest of the country.
 However, the themes and movements of U.S. history can be seen here as well, especially since the War of 1812.
 When the country braced for the Civil War, U.P. iron miners raced to uncover iron for the Union army’s railroads and ammunitions.
 When labor movements exploded following